tusharf5/runtime-memcache/README.md

 - `npm run lint` -- Runs ESLint.
 - `npm run format` -- Reformats all of the `.ts` and `.tsx` files with Prettier.
 - `npm run build` -- Regenerates `dist` folder that gets included into NPM module.

+## Under The Hood

+runtime-memcache uses a combination of modified doubly-linked lists and hashmap data structures to achieve O(1) search-time complexity for all the methods.

 ## Todos